Well, the Consumer Finance Protection Bureau finally released its “Ability to Repay” and “Qualified Mortgage” rules today.

 Ability-to-Repay Rule

-The new “Ability-to-Repay rule” requires lenders to underwrite ALL new home loans a lot more stringently than in past years, namely the 2000s.
+The new “Ability-to-Repay rule” requires lenders to underwrite pretty much ALL new residential home loans a lot more stringently than in past years, namely the 2000s.

-As part of this rule, lenders must consider and verify eight (8) underwriting criteria:
+As part of the ATR rule, lenders must consider and verify eight (8) underwriting criteria:

 - Current income or assets